j3xugit/RaptorX-Contact/README.md

 # RaptorX-Contact: a software package for protein contact and distance prediction by deep residual neural network.
 This package has source code of the deep learning method developed by Xu group for protein contact/distance prediction and distance-based folding.
 The code and documentation will be improved gradually.
-Anaconda, Theano and possibly BioPython shall be installed in order to use this package.
+Anaconda (for Python 2.7), Theano and possibly BioPython shall be installed in order to use this package.

 The package contains core code used to produce results in the following papers.
 1) Analysis of distance-based protein structure prediction by deep learning in CASP13.
 PROTEINS, 2019